dferrell30/entra-phish-resistant-mfa/docs/deployment/01-full-deployment-guide.md

-# 🔐 Entra Phishing-Resistant MFA Deployment Guide

-> [!TIP]
-> Follow this guide step-by-step.
-> Do not skip validation steps before enabling policies.

-A complete, end-to-end process for deploying phishing-resistant MFA using YubiKeys (FIDO2/passkeys) in Microsoft Entra ID.

 # 🔐 Entra Phishing-Resistant MFA Implementation Guide

 A practical, production-ready guide to implementing phishing-resistant MFA in Microsoft Entra using Conditional Access, authentication strengths, and FIDO2 (YubiKey/passkeys).